-(xvii) In view of the above, this Court is not inclined to differ with the decision dated 15.09.2022 of the Corporate Forum in Case No.

-CF-077 of 2022.
-The amount of ₹ 1,11,46,114/- charged to the Appellant vide Notice No. 1748 dated 20.08.2021 as arrears of fixed charges for 9500 kVA Contract Demand of the Cluster Sub Station is correct and fully recoverable from the Appellant.
+- (xvi) In view of the above, this Court is not inclined to differ with the decision dated 15.09.2022 of the Corporate Forum in Case No. CF-076of 2022.
+The amount of ₹ 9,55,381/- charged to the Appellant vide Notice No. 1749 dated 20.08.2021 as arrears of fixed charges for 9500 kVA Contract Demand of the Cluster Sub Station is correct and justified.
+The demand was raised as per the Electricity Act,2003 and regulations framed there under and hence cannot be termed as illegal. - (xvii) So far as the orders of the Hon'ble NCLT and NCLAT, New Delhi as pleaded by the Appellant during arguments are concerned, the Respondent must have considered this legal aspect before issuing the notice under dispute and the responsibility regarding the same would still lie with the Respondent as ordered by the Forum also.
+The Respondent may take legal opinion about the applicability of NCLT/NCLAT orders/ judgments enclosed with the Appeal on the recovery of the demand raised vide Memo No. 1749 dated 20.08.2021 &recover the same as per law after examining legal advice/opinion.

-- (xviii)The Licensee may take action against officials /officers who had failed to issue electricity bills as per provisions made in Supply Code, 2014 relating to Cluster Sub-Stations.
-Negligence on the part of these officials/officers resulted into this dispute and unnecessary harassment to the Appellant. - (xix) During hearing on 07.11.2022, the Appellant's Representative stressed that had there been Audit at regular intervals, the disputed period would have been drastically less than the present scenario.
+- (xviii) The Licensee may take action against officials /officers who had failed to issue electricity bills as per provisions made in Supply Code, 2014 relating to Cluster Sub-Stations.
+Negligence on the part of these officials/officers resulted into this dispute and un-necessary harassment to the Appellant. - (xix) During hearing on 07.11.2022, the Appellant's Representative stressed that had there been Audit at regular intervals, the disputed period would have been drastically less than the present scenario.
 There is no doubt that had the Audit Wing pointed out the discrepancies in the billing of Cluster Sub Station consumer's well in time then the disputed amount may have been very less.
 There is a violation of Supply Code, 2014 regulations in this case.
-The Licensee is required to take appropriate action to avoid such litigations in the future. - (xx) The Appellant had pleaded that ₹ 13,04,250/- were excess charged in the bill for July, 2021.
-The Respondent had agreed to look into this case although the Appellant had not challenged the bill for July, 2021.
-The Respondent may look into this issue and take corrective action as per law.
+The Licensee is required to take appropriate action to avoid such litigations in the future.